9 MIN READ

-They stand out from the typical "cut-throat" business world by the way they treat suppliers, their commitment to environmental sustainability, and their desire to empower and promote their team members instead of dragging them down.
-There is a constant air of excitement and possibility at the office, and you love coming to work everyday.
+They stand out from the typical "cut-throat" business world by the way they treat suppliers, their commitment to environmental sustainability, their ethical investments, and their desire to empower and promote their team members instead of dragging them down.
+There is a constant air of excitement and possibility at the office, and you love coming to work each day.

 Sounds pretty amazing, right?
-Well, a company like this isn't just a fantasy anymore.
-And one approach to building this type of company like this, and monitoring what it does, is to use "the triple bottom line".
+Well, a company like this isn't just a fantasy any more.
+And one approach to building a company like this, and monitoring what it does, is to use "the triple bottom line."

-The triple bottom line was first fully explained by John Elkington in his 1997 book "Cannibals With Forks: The Triple Bottom Line of 21st Century Business".
+The triple bottom line was first fully explained by John Elkington in his 1999 book, "Cannibals With Forks: The Triple Bottom Line of 21st Century Business."
 It's a bottom line that continues to measure profits, but also measures the organization's impact on people and on the planet.
 The triple bottom line is a way of expressing a company's impact and sustainability on both a local and a global scale.

 The concept behind the triple bottom line is that companies are responsible first and foremost to all their stakeholders, and these include everyone that is involved with the company whether directly or indirectly, as well as the planet we're all living on.
 This approach sees shareholders as part of the stakeholder group, but only as part of it.

 At first, this approach can seem naïve.
 However, a number of important trends support the need for organizations to be benevolent, at least to some extent:

 - Many organizations are critically dependent for success on hiring, motivating and retaining good people.
 At the extreme, think of leading sports teams or media organizations, in which the people earning big money are the stars, not the shareholders.
 These organizations have no option but to be focused on their people.